Elisabeth Guppy: Career

-Guppy-Volckman was discovered by Alfred Russel Wallace in 1866 and managed to dupe him into believing she could communicate with spirits.
-Volckman was associated with the fraudulent spirit photographer Frederick Hudson.
+Guppy was associated with the fraudulent spirit photographer Frederick Hudson.
 She was known for producing apports and materializations.
-Researcher Ronald Pearsall described the fraudulent techniques that Guppy-Volckman used in her séances.
+Researcher Ronald Pearsall described the fraudulent techniques that Guppy used in her séances.

 John Grant has written that she "was a clever charlatan; her stunts bear all the hallmarks of extravagant stage conjuring tricks."

-Molly Whittington-Egan has written a biography of Guppy-Volckman.
+Molly Whittington-Egan has written a biography of Guppy titled Mrs Guppy Takes A Flight: A Scandal of Victorian Spiritualism.